lume/lume/README.md

   </a>
 </p>

-SamsaraJS is a functional reactive library for animating layout.
-It provides a language for positioning, orienting and sizing DOM elements and animating these properties over time.
-Everything in SamsaraJS — from the user input to the rendering pipeline — is a stream.
-Building a user interface becomes the art of composing streams.

-SamsaraJS was created to solve performance on the mobile web.
-Under the hood, animations are hardware accelerated and batched by a single request animation frame loop.
-Building responsive user interfaces is made possible with physics-based transitions, rich support for gestures, and a stream architecture that makes coordinating complex animations simple.
+SamsaraJS is a library for building _continuous_ user interfaces.
+A continuous UI is one where many visual elements are animating gradually and in coordinated ways.
+For example, the opacity of a nav bar fading with the displacement of a hamburger menu translating to a user's swipe gesture.

+Historically speaking, the web was made for _point and click_.
+With the invention of fingers our interfaces have evolved to _point and move_.
+We no longer _click_ **next**, we _scroll_ down.
+We no longer _click_ **delete**, we _swipe_ away.

+Building these interactions and maintaining performance is hard, and SamsaraJS is here to help.
+It supports

+- 3D transforms and perspective (all hardware accelerated)
+- natural physics-based transitions like springs and inertia along with tweens
+- user input for mouse and touch along with gestures like pinch, scale, and rotate
+- a stream-based architecture for coordinating animations

-SamsaraJS doesn't have any opinions about content, only presentation.
-It moves rectangles around the screen — what you do inside those rectangles is up to you.
-It doesn’t include any support for routing, server syncing, templating or data-binding; there are plenty of other great frameworks for that.
-If we don’t play nicely with your tools, let us know and we will do our best to improve.
-Integrations with MVC frameworks like Backbone and React are on the roadmap.
+Importantly, SamsaraJS doesn't have any opinions about content, only presentation.
+It moves rectangles around the screen — what you do inside them is up to you.
+There is no support for routing, server syncing, templating or data-binding.
+There are many other frameworks for these needs, and Samsara is designed to be friends with them.

-**tl;dr** If you've ever wanted the opacity of a nav bar to respond to the displacement of a hamburger menu which responds to a user's swipe gesture, then you might want to clone this repo.

 ### Getting Started